wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

-reason why the destination prefix and the next-hop address should be in the same address family: there is nothing preventing an IPv6 packet from being forwarded through a next hop with an IPv4 address (in which case the next hop's MAC address will be obtained using ARP), or, conversely, an IPv4 packet from being forwarded through a next hop with an IPv6 address.
+reason why the destination prefix and the next-hop address should be in the same address family: there is nothing preventing an IPv6 packet from being forwarded through a next hop with an IPv4 address (in which case the next hop's MAC address will typically be obtained using ARP), or, conversely, an IPv4 packet from being forwarded through a next hop with an IPv6 address (in which case it will be resolved using ND).
 (In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, thus avoiding the use of an address resolution protocol altogether, which was commonly done in networks using the OSI protocol suite.)

 This document focuses on the specific case of routing IPv4 packets through an IPv6 next hop.
 This case is particularly interesting, since it makes